ustrojny/KoronaGorPolski/README.md

 2. Add on graphCMS and on map not-visited peaks with different marker
 3. Clean the code
 4. Add feature: after hover on list show pointer on map
+5. Add feature: show some info about visited peak after click on list item

 ## DONE
 1. Add photos when clicking on marker or list item